 Topical Minoxidil received U.S. Food and Drug Administration (FDA) approval for male pattern hair loss in 1988 and for female pattern hair loss in 1992.
 It is the first medication for application to the scalp that has been proven to grow human hair.
 To remain effective topical Minoxidil must be used on a daily basis and can be bought from pharmacies without a prescription.

 is an Irish based online pharmacy which specialises in hair loss treatments and offers next day delivery on all orders to anywhere on the island of Ireland.

-Regaine is the brand name for the topically applied Minoxidil solution which can be purchased over-the-counter in either 2% or 5% solution.
+Regaine is the brand name for the topically applied Minoxidil solution which can be purchased over-the-counter in either a 2% or 5% solution.
 It appears that the 5% solution is approximately 50% more effective than the 2% solution.
 The greatest benefit from the medication is seen from 5 months to 2 years, with a gradual decrease in effectiveness after that.
-Evidence has also shown that using Regaine at night is up to 80% more effective than its use in the daytime.
+Evidence has also shown that using Regaine at night can be more effective than its use in the daytime.